Created: 22 May 2024

 How does Jamstack work?

-Jamstack uses Static Site Generators (SSGs) like Gatsby, Next.js, Nuxt.js, Hugo, and Jekyll to pre-build webpages into static HTML, CSS, and JavaScript files, which can then be deployed directly to a hosting service.
+The Jamstack architecture relies on tools such as Gatsby, Next.js, Nuxt.js, Hugo, and Jekyll to generate HTML, CSS, and JavaScript files for each webpage.
+These are the statically built files that can then be deployed to a host.

 While the result of the Jamstack-built websites is static files, those files are not without dynamic functionalities, functionalities like forms, comments, payment gateways, etc., usually handled by third-party APIs (application programming interfaces).
 Static, in the case of Jamstack, does not mean still but rather server-free.
 The browser does not need the help of servers to handle dynamic parts first.
 This feature comes with quite a few business benefits.